As a meat lover and experienced grill master, I am no stranger to the popularity of pellet grills.

 - The brand and quality of the pellets you use will impact burn time.

-- The grill you use and the insulation used in the grill has a significant effect on the burn time of your pellets.
+- The grill you use and the insulation used in the pellet grills has a significant effect on the burn time of your pellets.

 Factors That Affect How Long Pellets Last